top of page

 Editorial Lead

-Leanne is a bilingual editor and translator living between Jerusalem and Berlin.
+Leanne is a bilingual editor and translator who lives in Berlin.
 With experience in publishing, screenwriting, and cultural production, she has worked with authors, producers, and major media outlets (The New York Times, Keshet International, and more).
 At Altneuland, she brings cross-cultural sensitivity and editorial expertise to the development and production of our titles.

 5.png